MaxTheTech/mlsp-cocktail-party-problem/README.md

 # mlsp-cocktail-party-problem

 Project in Machine Learning for Signal Processing.
-Goal: to solve the cocktail party problem.
+Goal: to solve the cocktail party problem for 2+ speaker mixed audio signals.

 ## Setup